-Post-secondary education in the USA, formerly known there as higher education, has undergone dramatic changes over the past decade, see Ortmann (1997).
-The new label reflects new realities such as the increasing orientation of traditional higher education providers toward vocationalism, Breneman (1994), and the emergence of a new breed of higher education providers - publicly traded, degree-granting providers of post-secondary education, see Ortmann (2001) and Ortmann (1998), that we shall call for-profits from now.
+Post-secondary education in the USA, formerly known there as higher education, has undergone dramatic changes over the past decade (Ortmann 1997).
+The new label reflects new realities such as the increasing orientation of traditional higher education providers toward vocationalism (Breneman 1994), and the emergence of a new breed of higher education providers - publicly traded, degree-granting providers of post-secondary education (Ortmann 2001), (Ortmann 1998), and (?) that we shall call for-profits from here on.
 These for-profit "mutants" now represent about 10 percent of the post-secondary education institutions in the USA.

 That for-profits have managed to invade the higher education sector as we knew it is little short of sensational.
-Higher education in the USA was, and still is for the most part, a heavily subsidized industry whose private not-forprofit and public segments were, and still are, subsidized through significant tax and regulatory breaks, Facchina, Showell, and Stone (1993), as well as significant donations.
+Higher education in the USA was, and for the most part still is, a heavily subsidized industry whose private not-forprofit and public segments were, and still are, subsidized through significant tax and regulatory breaks, (Facchina, Showell, and Stone 1993), as well as significant donations.
 In addition, not-for-profit and public institutions of higher education in the USA do not have to pay investors a reasonable return.
 For-profits were, and are, thus clearly handicapped.
 How then could they succeed?
 This is the first question we address below.

-For-profits invaded higher education initially by providing services to market niches such as information technology training and continuing education/workplace training for adults, see Ortmann (1998).
-In terms of the classification proposed by Zemsky, Shaman, and Iannozzi (1997), for-profits entered post-secondary education through segments 7 and 6, i.e. the segments in which one typically also finds community colleges.
-Over the past few years, for-profits have successfully moved up to segments 5 and 4, i.e., the segments in which one typically also finds state universities.
-It is thus an interesting question whether this invasion of ever higher segments of higher education through for-profit "mutants" can be stopped, or whether for-profits will ultimately invade segments 1 - 3, i.e. the "brand-name segment".
+For-profits invaded higher education initially by providing services to market niches such as information technology training and continuing education/workplace training for adults, see (Ortmann 1998).
+In terms of the classification proposed by (Zemsky, Shaman, and Iannozzi 1997), for-profits entered post-secondary education through segments in which one typically also finds community colleges.
+Over the past few years, for-profits have successfully moved up to segments in which one typically also finds state universities.
+It is thus an interesting question whether this invasion of ever higher segments of higher education through for-profit "mutants" can be stopped, or whether for-profits will ultimately invade the "brand-name segments".
+In other words, could a liberal arts college - arguably the paragon of the brand-name segment - be organized as a for-profit institution?
 This is the second question we address below.